MadaraUchiha-314/codeforces-auto-tester/README.md

 **NOTE : You can add your own test cases into the folders and that will also be tested happily.**

-**Bonus : Keep your template code in the same folder as `main.py` and it will automatically populate your template for every problem.**
+**Bonus :** Keep your template code in the same folder as `main.py` and it will automatically populate your template for every problem.

 ## See it work
-- Download or Clone is repository
+- Download or Clone this repository
 - Identify a codeforeces contest number (Need not be a current contest) Ex.
 703
 - To fetch testcases type : `python main.py fetch 703`
 - To test your code for a problem (say A)  : `python main.py test A`